The Bankrate promise

 In other words, this credit card is not necessarily available to people with no credit history at all, which would include many college students who have never had a credit card or a loan.

 Beyond the credit requirements, you should also know that this card’s interest rate is on the high side.
-In fact, cardholders will pay a variable APR of 16.49 percent to 26.49 percent when they carry a balance, and this card doesn’t have any kind of introductory APR.
+In fact, cardholders will pay a variable APR of 19.99 percent to 29.99 percent when they carry a balance, and this card doesn’t have an introductory APR offer.

-Compare that to the Discover it® Student chrome, which has no annual fee and comes with an intro APR of 0 percent for 6 months on purchases and a 10.99 percent intro APR for six months on balance transfers (followed by a variable APR between 14.49 percent and 23.49 percent variable).
+Compare that to Discover it® Student Chrome, which has no annual fee and comes with an intro APR of 0 percent for six months on purchases and a 10.99 percent intro APR for six months on balance transfers (followed by a variable APR between 18.24 percent to 27.24 percent variable).

 Should you get the Capital One Quicksilver Student Cash Rewards Card?